SforAiDl/genrl/docs/source/usage/tutorials/Deep/DQN.rst

     :lines: 91-104
     :lineno-start: 91

-This Replay Buffer is later sampled from during updates (as you will see a little later)
+The transitions are later sampled in batches from the replay buffer for updating the network.

 Update Q-value Network
 ----------------------